TavishOKeefe/Entertainment-Security/README.md

 * _Clone repository to your desktop_
 * _Open in Atom, or text and source code editor of your choosing._
 * _Run npm install from CLI._
+* _Create a Firebase database._
+* _Create a firebaseConfig.js file in Constants folder._
+* _Copy API key and information from Firebase and place in firebaseConfig.js file._
 * _Run npm run start from CLI._

 ## Known Bugs